gil05les/OdyssAI/mcp-servers/README.md

 2. `get_best_travel_season` - Determine optimal travel seasons based on historical weather data from OpenWeatherMap API
 3. `get_points_of_interest` - Get points of interest near a location using Amadeus POIs API

+### mcp-transport

+MCP server for transport options including Google Maps directions and ride estimates.

+**Tools:**
+1. `geocode_location` - Convert addresses to coordinates using Google Maps Geocoding API
+2. `get_directions_driving` - Get driving directions with duration and distance
+3. `get_directions_transit` - Get public transit routes with steps and timing
+4. `get_directions_walking` - Get walking directions for short distances
+5. `get_uber_estimate` - Get ride price/time estimates (currently uses LLM fallback - see note below)

+**Note:** Uber API integration is currently disabled as we were unable to obtain an Uber API key.
+The `get_uber_estimate` tool always returns a graceful error that triggers LLM fallback.
+The LLM generates reasonable ride estimates based on distance and typical pricing patterns.
+All LLM-generated options are tagged with `source="llm"` for transparency.

 ## Setup

 ### Prerequisites